ObsceneNickname/UDCS-ModManager/README.md

 ## Thanks ##

-This script was developed for personal needs but it is a pleasure to be able to share it with the community in the hope that you will enjoy it.
+This script was developed for personal needs but it is a pleasure to be able to share it with the community, from which I have taken and learned so much, in the hope that you will enjoy it and find it useful.